a-chacon/oas_core/docs/src/configuration/oasrails/customizing_view.md

 ### Overriding the `index` View

-To override the `index` view provided by the OasCore engine, follow these steps:
+To override the `index` view provided by the OasRails engine, follow these steps:

 1. **Create the Override View File**: In your host application, create a new file at the path `app/views/oas_core/oas_core/index.html.erb`.
 If the directories do not exist, you will need to create them.